scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 It does not enforce any particular workflow and is independent of the choice of machine learning libraries.
 Designed to remain useful even under deadline pressure, Sacred aims to offer maximum convenience while minimizing boilerplate code.
 By combining these features into a unified but flexible workflow, Sacred enables its users to focus on research, and still ensures that all the relevant information for each run are captured.
 Its standardized configuration process allows streamlined integration with other tools, such as Labwatch for hyperparameter optimization.
-Through storage of run information in a central database, comprehensive query and sorting functionality for bookeeping becomes available.
+Through storage of run information in a central database, comprehensive query and sorting functionality for bookkeeping becomes available.
 This further enables downstream analysis and allows other tools, such as Sacredboard, to provide a powerful user interface for organizing results.

 .. [#] https://github.com/IDSIA/Sacred